-The financial reports have been prepared for the period 1 August 2020 to 31 July 2021 and in accordance with the requirements of the Public Finance Act 1989.
+The consolidated financial statements have been prepared for the period 1 August 2021 to 31 July 2022.

 Basis of Preparation

 The financial statements have been prepared on a going concern basis, and the accounting policies have been consistently applied throughout the period.